ionous/sashimi/README.md

 1. Inform is easy to read, but I find it's often difficult to write stories correctly; it always takes me a fair bit of trial and error to get what I want.
 2. Not easily hackable, and I want to try new low-level features.
 3. I would like to more easily split a single story into multiple files (for instance: for multiple authors.)
-4. I would like more explicit support for 2D and 3D graphics.
+4. I would like to more readily incorporate 2D and 3D graphics.

 ## Status and Goals
 Sashimi is currently capable of handling short, one-room stories; but, it lacks many standard IF features, including save-load.